Occupation of Alcatraz: Occupation

-In the late evening hours of November 20, 1969, 89 American Indians, including more than 30 women, students, married couples and 6 children, set out from Palo Alto to occupy Alcatraz Island.
+In the late evening hours of November 20, 1969, 89 American Indians, including more than 30 women, students, married couples and six children, set out from Palo Alto to occupy Alcatraz Island.
 A partially successful Coast Guard blockade prevented most of them from landing, but fourteen protesters landed on the island to begin their occupation.
 The island's lone guard, who had been warned of the impending occupation, sent out a message on his radio.
 "Mayday!
 Mayday!" he called.
 "The Indians have landed!"

 On December 10, 1969, on Alcatraz, protesters, including Stella Leach and Earl Livermore, had a conference with government officials, led by Kim Robertson, San Francisco's regional GSA representative, with members of the Labor Department.

-On December 24, 1969, Richard Oakes, Earl Livermore (Niitsitapi), and Al Miller, held a press conference at Alcatraz Federal Penitentiary.
+On December 24, 1969, Richard Oakes, Earl Livermore (Blackfeet), and Al Miller, held a press conference at Alcatraz Federal Penitentiary.
+The interview discussed the reasons for the occupation and as well described the structure of how the inhabitants lived in the island and their adaptions.
+Livermore as well discussed the Alcatraz Proclamation made and sent to the U.S. government which clarified their reasons to inhabit the island.

 At the height of the occupation there were 400 people.
-Native women, like Aranaydo, Woesha Cloud North (Ho-Chunk-Ojibwe), and Vicky Santana (Blackfoot) ran the school with the help of Douglas Remington, (Ute) and teacher's aids Justine Moppin, (Mono), and Rosalie Willie, (Paiute).
+Native women, like Aranaydo, Woesha Cloud North (Ho-Chunk/Ojibwe), and Vicky Santana (Blackfeet) ran the school with the help of Douglas Remington, (Ute) and teacher's aids Justine Moppin (Mono) and Rosalie Willie (Paiute).
 There was also a daycare and Stella Leach (Colville-Lakota) set up the health clinic.
-Jennie R. Joe (Navajo) and Dorothy Lonewolf Miller (Blackfoot), assisted Leach as nurses, and Robert Brennan, Richard Fine, and Leach's boss, David Tepper, volunteered as doctors.
+Jennie R. Joe (Navajo) and Dorothy Lonewolf Miller (Blackfeet descent), assisted Leach as nurses, and Robert Brennan, Richard Fine, and Leach's boss, David Tepper, volunteered as doctors.
 Native and non-native people brought food and other necessary items to the people on the island, but the coast guard's blockades made it increasingly difficult to supply the occupants with food.
 The suppliers, after stealthily journeying across the bay via canoe, dropped off the supplies which then had to be carried up steep ladders.
-Aranaydo and Luwana Quitiquit (Pomo) were responsible for running the kitchen and cooking for the occupants.
+Aranaydo and Luwana Quitiquit (Robinson Pomo) were responsible for running the kitchen and cooking for the occupants.
 The occupation lasted about 19 months but ended peacefully.
 An employee of the Bureau of Indian Affairs, Doris Purdy, who was also an amateur photographer, accompanied a group who went on November 29, stayed the night and recorded video footage.